 FLG: What made you want to become a patient advocate and help raise awareness?
 And how do you feel your platform has helped you do that?

 Sarah: I think, Shannon, like other things, it was not planned.
 We had a campaign in Parliament a little while ago, Hidden No More.
 That was about HD and bringing it out and bringing out the family secrets.
 And my family, as I shared earlier, was one with our secrets.
 And you know, when I was competing at elite level, I didn’t really tell that many people.
 People knew because I didn’t hide it, but I didn’t have the conversations.
 So, I remember, when I got the option to be a patient advocate, and I’d had a fantastic day at the office as an elite athlete, I’d won some competition and the journalists wanted to talk to me and I managed to manage these interviews pretty well.
 And I was talking to my coach afterwards, and I said to my coach, ‘Oh, everything went well, apart from this one question that Cathy Wood asked and Cathy said…’.
 My coach is shaking his head and I’m thinking, I don’t know why he’s shaking his head, but I’ll continue, ‘Cathy asked me about where was mum and I didn’t know how to answer that question.
 Why wasn’t she here supporting me and was she watching at home?’.
 And of course, by that point, mum wasn’t that well, and she might have been watching home, but I didn’t know if she was understanding it.
 And my coach was shaking his head because Cathy Wood was standing on my left shoulder and listening to this.
-And Cathy said to me, ‘Why did I ask something wrong?’.
+And Cathy said to me, ‘Why did I ask something wrong?’
 And I said, ‘No Cathy, but mum is not well and so it was a difficult for me to answer’.
 And actually, through that conversation with Cathy, I was able to do a large article in The Daily Mail.
-I was able to the first time share with the globe (anyone who’s reading The Daily Mail) my Huntington’s status.
+I was able for the first time share with the globe (anyone who’s reading The Daily Mail) my Huntington’s status.
 And it was an interesting choice, because I remember talking to my partner at the time, and I said, ‘Oh, you know, I’m thinking of doing this, what do you think?’.
 And he said, ‘Well, you’ve never told me that you’ve actually got Huntington’s.
 I mean I know, but you haven’t had that conversation with me’.
 It’s difficult because when do you have that conversation?
 I thought, well, I’m never having that conversation with a partner again.
 They’ll know.
 And so, I made that choice.
 At the time, I did it once and then I didn’t do much more for a few years.
 I got on with my elite sporting career.
 And then when I retired, and I was in that earning, learning and making a difference period, I really felt I could make a difference.
 I had an Olympic medal in my bag, I’d been world champion, I had a platform, and I could talk about my journey and my experience, and I genuinely hoped it might make a difference doing that.